 Let’s imagine a bank that operates several ATM machines.
 The ATM system is business-critical for the bank’s operations (Tier-2), but if it crashes for few hours it will impact the bank transactions, not the whole bank integrity.
 With the use of Veeam Backup & Replication and the Instant VM Recovery feature, you can immediately startup the virtualized ATM server from the deduplicated and compressed Veeam backup file.
 This will result in an RTO of a few minutes!
 Moreover, with the use of hypervisor migration functionalities and Veeam Quick Migration you can easily migrate the running VM from the backup datastore to the production datastore to complete the recovery process.

 Maintenance workers caused an electrical failure in one of your data centers resulting in a full-site failure and loss of access to all your Tier-1 applications.
-Let’s say, you use Veeam to replicate all your critical VMs off site twice a day.
+Let’s say, you use Veeam to replicate all your critical VMs off site every 10 minutes.
 This makes you able to easily achieve the defined RPO of minutes.
 From an RTO perspective, Veeam enables you to easily recover in case of major incidents with several built-in features: one-click failover, assisted failback, Re-IP to match the network in the DR site, and true cloud-based disaster recovery.

 Switching from your virtual infrastructure to the physical world, Veeam also provides backup and recovery solutions for your laptops or desktops.
 With Veeam Agent for Microsoft Windows, you can restore files from your Recovery Media to your Windows-based computer or even power your PC backup image to a virtual machine to achieve low RPOs.